ctmbl/Labyrinthe-Astar/README.md

 # Labyrinthe-Astar

-Implementation of A* pathfinding algorythm (own interpretation)
+Implementation of A* pathfinding algorithm (own interpretation)

-It's in fact resolution of a small exercise (described below) It permit actually to display what algorythm do in real time
+It's in fact resolution of a small exercise (described below) It permit actually to display what algorithm do in real time